apify/actor-legacy-phantomjs-crawler/README.md

 ## Request object

-This object contains all the available information about every single web page the crawler encounters
+The `Request` object contains all the available information about every single web page the crawler encounters
 (both visited and not visited).
 This object comes into play in both <a href="#page-function">Page function</a>
-and <a href="#intercept-request-function">Intercept request function</a>
+and <a href="#intercept-request-function">Intercept request function</a>,
 and crawling results are actually just an array of these objects.

-The Request object has the following schema:
+The object has the following schema:

 ```javascript
 {